csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 # Bias is higher in patients and in ROIs that border CSF.

-The magnitude of bias is significantly different from zero for many ROIs, in both healthy control subjects or patients with YOAD.
+The magnitude of bias is significantly different from zero for many ROIs, in both healthy control subjects and patients with young onset Alzheimer's disease (YOAD).
 This is demonstrated by the high number of ROIs with points above the bar in the plot below, denoting that the mean of the bias (the height of the bar) across subjects is not equal to zero.

 <br/>
 <img src="{{ site.url }}/fig3.png">
 <br/>
-<font size="2"> <strong>Figure 3:</strong> Bias in healthy subjects and those with young Onset Alzheimers disease (YOAD), for NODDI's tissue microstructure parameters of neurite density
+<font size="2"> <strong>Figure 3:</strong> Bias in healthy subjects and YOAD patients for NODDI's tissue microstructure metrics of neurite density
 index (NDI) and orientation dispersion index (ODI).
 Positive bias indicates the conventional mean is over-estimated compared to the tissue-weighted mean. </font>
 <br/>

 The figure shows that bias is more extreme in the ROIs that border CSF (such as the fornix (FX)) compared to those that do not (such as the superior longitudinal fasciculus (SLF)).
-Furthermore, subjects with young onset Alzheimer's disease (YOAD, turquoise bars) tend to have more extreme bias than control subjects (red bars).
-This is due to their larger ventricle volumes due to brain atrophy.
+Furthermore, subjects with YOAD (turquoise bars) tend to have more extreme bias than control subjects (red bars).
+This is because YOAD patients have larger ventricle volumes due to brain atrophy.

 # Conventional means mis-estimate group differences.

-Because the patient group tends to have higher bias than the control group, the tissue-weighted mean tends to correct the ROI mean of the patient group moreso than the control group.
+Because the patient group tends to have higher bias than the control group, the tissue-weighted mean tends to correct the ROI mean of the patient group more so than the control group.
 This results in a mis-estimation of group differences when using the conventional mean.

 <br/>
 <img src="{{ site.url }}/fig4.png">